hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step7-traffic.md

 `kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml`{{execute}}

-Visit the product page and signin as a user jason (password jason)
+Visit the product page and sign in as a user "jason".

 ## Traffic Shaping for Canary Releases